Insights

 Up Next

-As exciting as it to see technology play its part in developing the game, in our next article in the series, we look at the repercussions of when the technology does fail and more specifically what options athletes and teams have in challenging decisions made by VAR.
+As exciting as it is to see technology play its part in developing the game, in our next article in the series, we look at the repercussions of when the technology does fail and more specifically what options athletes and teams have in challenging decisions made by VAR.
 Stay tuned!

 Related Practice Areas